mekanii/GO25/Indonesia Millenial and Gen Z Report 2025.md

 | Concerned About Conflict              |         31% |   29% |
 | Traditional Role Preference           |         27% |   24% |

+*This data represents 82% of Millennials and Gen Z who support gender equality

 ## Redefining Relationships with New Perspectives on Marriage and Divorce